 Lavender in tea reduces stress and anxiety and might have stronger effects in women than men according to some studies.

 A member of the mint family, lemon balm has a minty yet lemony taste.
-It is believed to interact with the GABA receptors in your brain, the activation of which reduces stress and aid sleep.
+It is believed to interact with the GABA receptors in your brain, which when activated, reduces stress and aids sleep.
 For best results, it is advised lemon balm should be combined with other herbs, as found in our Dream On blend.

 Research published in the Iranian Journal of Basic Medical Sciences found that rose tea works in the nervous system to produce a mild hypnotic effect and can help to induce sleep in a way comparable to medications such as Valium.